tsgates/arch-wiki-markdown/wiki/RetroArch.md

 Usage
 -----

-RetroArch employs the use of separate emulator cores (or implementations) available from both the AUR and the libretro github.
+RetroArch employs the use of separate emulator cores (or emulator implementations) available from both the AUR and the libretro github.

 Each package from the AUR will install an emulator core to